If you are willing to certify your SaMD – Software as a Medical Device, Maven is all prepped to guide you!

 So where did this term come from?

-Well, nowadays technology is making its way into everybody’s lives.
-Even healthcare sector has not been left out.
-Software has become a part of many medical devices and in some cases, software, which on its own is a medical device.
+Well, nowadays, technology is making its way into everybody’s lives.
+Even the healthcare sector has not been left out.
+Software has become a part of many medical devices, and in some cases, software, on its own, qualifies as a medical device.
+Leading SaMD companies are continuously innovating to meet regulatory standards and improve patient outcomes.

 The term Software as a Medical Device (SaMD) is defined by the International Medical Device Regulators Forum (IMDRF) as “software intended to be used for one or more medical purposes that perform these purposes without being a part of a hardware medical device.”